How Much Does the Influenza Vaccine Cost in India?

 Now that you have understood why it is given and how this vaccine actually works, let’s take a look at how the influenza vaccine is administered.

 First, you will be asked to arrive at a medical centre or a hospital as per your choice during a particular time with an appointment.
-The entire process of giving the vaccine is fairly simple.
+The entire process of administering the vaccine is fairly simple.

 Finally, the vaccine will be administered to you on your upper arm.
 Before you leave, you will be instructed on what to do in case of any side effects.